getapid/apid/site/content/docs/reference/variables.md

 {{ h2(text="Summary") }}

 Variables are scoped either globally, to a transaction or to a step.
 Variables in a narrower scope have precedence over those in a broader one.
-Variables are available in templates - `"{{ var.api_url }}"`
+Variables are available in templates - `"{{ var.api_url }}"`.
+Make sure to add quotes to it so that the YAML parser doesn't confuse it for a YAML object.

 {{ h3(text="Regular variables") }}

 These are declared either in the transaction, step or the root yaml document.
-There they are simply declared as a mapping from Those will be available in templates using the `var` prefix - `"{{ var.api_url }}"`
+There they are simply declared as a mapping from variable name to its value.
+Those will be available in templates using the `var` prefix - `"{{ var.api_url }}"`

 {{ h3(text="Exported variables") }}